WICG/file-system-access/proposals/CloudIdentifier.md

 In theory, if a web application already has access to a `FileSystemHandle` the web application could already use other mechanisms to generate fingerprinting identifiers, but these are less stable:
 * Hashing the file’s/directory’s contents -> identifier will change if file/directory content changes
-* `FileSystemHandle::getUniqueId()` [[explainer](https://github.com/whatwg/fs/pull/46)] -> clearing browsing data will reset unique IDs
+* `FileSystemHandle.getUniqueId()` [[explainer](https://github.com/whatwg/fs/pull/46)] -> clearing browsing data will reset unique IDs

 The web application would need repeated access to the same `FileSystemHandle` to perform this fingerprinting though.
-That means the user must either re-grant access to the same file or the web app stores the file handle in an IndexDB, which can be cleared by the user though by clearing their browsing data.
+That means the user must either re-grant access to the same file or the web app stores the file handle in an IndexedDB, which can be cleared by the user though by clearing their browsing data.

 It would also be up to the CSP whether they actually provide permanent tokens or temporary tokens.

 ### Modification via read-only permission

-If a web application only has `read` level access to a `FileSystemHandle`, but has `write` level access to that file via CSP web APIs, it could still modify the cloud-stored file, which is then synced to the device and thereby modify the file.
+If a web application only has `read` [permission](https://wicg.github.io/file-system-access/#enumdef-filesystempermissionmode) to a `FileSystemHandle`, but has `readwrite` permission to that file via CSP backend APIs, it could still modify the cloud-stored file, which is then synced to the device and thereby modify the file.

 In this case, the user has clearly granted write access to the CSP-backed file and by having a sync client, the user also allows the local files to be modified, so the change would actually not be surprising.